keremdiren1/markdownlar/README.md

   const navigate = useNavigate();
 ```

 This line gives us the ability to navigate to different pages.
-For example, `navigate("/split")` makes the page navigate to SplitSelection, which is a different page.
+For example, `navigate("/split")` makes the user navigate to SplitSelection, which is a different page.

 ``` javascript
   return React.createElement(